 Travellers should assume all mammals are rabies carriers, especially in the high endemic areas, like South East Asia, Mexico, Central and South America and Africa.

-The symptoms usually start 2–8 weeks after the bite (it can be as long as 10 years).
-Symptoms include fever, headache, vague sensations at the bite site, weakness, paralysis, spasm of swallowing muscles, delirium and convulsion.
-Death usually occurs in less than a week due to paralysis of breathing.
+The symptoms typically start 2–8 weeks after the bite (it can be as long as 10 years).
+Symptoms include fever, headache, vague sensations at the bite site, weakness, paralysis, spasm of swallowing muscles, delirium, and convulsion.
+Death often occurs in less than a week due to paralysis of breathing.

 There is no cure of the disease.
-Prevention through immunisation, however, is very effective.
+Prevention through immunisation and suitable rabies vaccination however, is very effective.